Marius Fransman: Resignation and suspension

-Post-political career
+Post-suspension

 In March 2017, Fransman threw his support behind chairperson of Nelson Mandela Bay African National Congress branch, Andile Lunigsa, as senior ANC party officials called for Lungisa's resignation.

 Fransman, who is an avid supporter of Jacob Zuma, also announced in March 2017, that he is elated that Zuma reshuffled his cabinet and praised the appointments of the new ministers.
 He challenged the disgruntled ministers and MPs to resign their respective posts.

 In September 2018, the South African Jewish Board of Deputies made public statements, in which they stated that Fransman had not yet apologised for the defamatory comments he made in 2013.

 In December 2018, the National Prosecuting Authority announced that sexual assault claims made by Fransman's accuser, Louisa Wynand, would be investigated.

 The sexual assault charges against Fransman were officially dropped in September 2019, after the two parties came to an agreement to settle out of court.
 The ANC responded with the lifting of Fransman's suspension as a party member.
 Interim ANC Western Cape Chair, Lerumo Kalako, has said that Fransman is welcome to become a member of the party again.

+People's Movement for Change

+In November 2023, Fransman launched a new political party, the People's Movement for Change.

 Personal life

-Fransman is married to Philida Fransman.
-They have two children together.
-Fransman is a Christian and regularly attends church.
-He is a fluent speaker of Afrikaans and English.

 On 31 March 2020, Fransman announced that he had tested positive for COVID-19.